 Approximately 95% of Trex net sales are made through the Company's wholesale distribution network.
-At June 30, 1998, the Company sold its Trex product line to 22 wholesale companies operating from approximately 55 distribution locations.
+At December 31, 1998, the Company sold its Trex product line to 22 wholesale companies operating from approximately 55 distribution locations.
 At the same date, the Company's distributors marketed Trex to approximately 2,000 dealer outlets across the United States.
 Although the Company's dealers sell to both homeowners and contractors, their sales efforts are primarily directed at professional contractors, remodelers and homebuilders.
 The remaining 5% of the Company's net sales are made directly to industrial floor fabricators, playground material distributors and other accounts.

 Wholesale Distributors.
 The Company believes attracting wholesale distributors who are committed to Trex and the Trex marketing approach and who can effectively sell Trex to contractor-oriented lumber yards is important to its future growth.
 The Company believes its distributors are able to provide value-added service in marketing Trex because they sell premium wood decking products and other building supplies, which typically require product training and personal selling efforts.
-The Company requires its wholesale distributors to contribute significant resources to support Trex.
-All wholesale distributors have appointed a Trex specialist, regularly conduct dealer training sessions, fund demonstration projects and participate in local advertising campaigns and home shows.
-The Company sponsors intensive two-day training seminars to help train Trex specialists.